dahuatechnologies/dahuatechnologies/README.md

 ---

-**Obs: The prompt text is only for communicating with the interface, and it creates the interface itself within the scenario.**
+**Obs: The communicating with the AI interface, and it creates the interfaces itself within the scenario virtual.**

 ---